lexkastro/easysquid/README.md

 ### Proxy Authentication

-Proxy authentication is threated as extra configuration.
+Proxy authentication is treated as extra configuration.
 Authentication clauses in squid usually demand more complex and custom configuration.
 Considering this feature is achieved by plugins in squid library dir and it differs a lot according to the operational system and version, it could raise complexity and parameter number in this module.
 So, in this first version, we decided to offer an easy way to put extra code in the configuration file and satisfy any kind of authentication plugin.
 I will include defines to create plain, ldap, ldap+digest and kerberos authentication fragments in the next versions.
-But, by now, we can use the define `easysquid::setconfig`.
+But, for now, we can use the define `easysquid::setconfig`.

 For example, to insert ldap+digest fragment after main parameters, you can create a wrapper class or profile like this: